uikit/uikit-site/docs/pages/dropdown.md

 The Dropdown component adheres to the [Menu Button WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/menubutton/) and automatically sets the appropriate WAI-ARIA roles, states and properties.

 - The *toggle* has the `button` role, the `aria-expanded` state and the `aria-haspopup` property.

+### Keyboard interaction

+The Dropdown component can be accessed through keyboard using the following keys.

+- The <kbd>enter</kbd> or <kbd>space</kbd> keys open and close the dropdown.
+- The <kbd>esc</kbd> key closes the dropdown even if focus has moved to another element.